Country Report

 Conclusions and appeal

-The conclusions of the Commission for the Scientific Integrity of the CAS are based on the Code of Ethics for Researchers of the Czech Academy of Sciences (also Code of Ethics), and the (2017 revised version of the) European Code of Conduct for Research Integrity.
+The conclusions of the Commission for the Scientific Integrity of the CAS are based on the Code of Ethics of Scientific and Research Activity in the Czech Academy of Sciences (also Code of Ethics), and the (2017 revised version of the) European Code of Conduct for Research Integrity.
 Its report on the resolution of the dispute must include measures leading to rectifying the problem if the violation of ethics of scientific conduct was involved.
 The Commission for the Scientific Integrity of the CAS is not bound by time limits in writing its report on the resolution of the dispute.
 Its reports on the resolution of the dispute, including measures leading to rectifying the problem are binding.
 The report is sent to all parties involved.
 Appeal from it is not possible: the Commission for the Scientific Integrity of the CAS operates as the highest instance within the CAS, dealing with research misconduct cases.
 If sanctions under labour law were applied by the institutes of the CAS, appeal would be possible to the court.

 Transparency